-11. Design of residential car parking and garages
+12. Design of residential car parking and garages

-- 11.1 Developments will be expected to meet the standards for parking design set out in the South Yorkshire Residential Design Guide considering parking as an integral part of the design of residential development.
+- 12.1 Developments will be expected to meet the standards for parking design set out in the South Yorkshire Residential Design Guide considering parking as an integral part of the design of residential development.
 Particular attention should be given to sections S2.5 On-street parking (p102) and B1.6 Off-street parking (p116-117).
-Developments will also be expected to meet the technical requirements set out in annex 4B Street and parking geometry (p133-154). - Parking areas to the front of dwellings should be designed to reduce their dominance.
-Building for Life considers that an over reliance on in front of plot parking that tends to create over wide streets dominated by parked cars and driveways, unless there is sufficient space to use strong and extensive landscaping to compensate the lack of built form enclosure, is avoided.
+Developments will also be expected to meet the technical requirements set out in annex 4B Street and parking geometry (p133-154). - 12.2 A range of parking solutions should be used, appropriate to the context and the types of housing proposed. - Parking areas to the front of dwellings should be designed to reduce their dominance.
+An over reliance on in front of plot parking can create over wide streets dominated by parked cars and driveways unless there is sufficient space to use strong and extensive landscaping to compensate for the lack of builtform enclosure. - 12.4 Continuous strips of front of dwelling parking are not acceptable.
+The starting point should be a 50:50 hard/soft landscaping balance at the front of dwellings.
+The guidance from Building for a Healthy Life where front of dwelling parking is used is there should be a generous landscaping to settle parking into the street.

-- 11.3 Continuous strips of front of dwelling parking are not acceptable.
-The starting point should be the guidance from Building for Life of a 50:50 hard/ soft landscaping balance at the front of dwellings. - 11.4 The maximum number of front of dwelling parking spaces acceptable in a row is four.
-These should be used sparingly in a development and be separated from other parking spaces by a considerable width of soft landscaping, i.e. more than the width of a parking space. - 11.5 Side of dwelling parking spaces should not occur on the corners of junctions, as they weaken the streetscene. - 11.6 The design and location of garages should be subservient to dwellings.
+- 12.5 The maximum number of front of dwelling parking spaces acceptable in a row is four.
+These should be used sparingly in a development and be separated from other parking spaces by a considerable width of soft landscaping, i.e. more than the width of a parking space. - 12.6 Side of dwelling parking spaces should not occur on the corners of junctions, as they weaken the street scene. - 12.7 The design and location of garages should be subservient to dwellings.
 Integral garages should be set back from the frontage of the dwelling.
 In semi-detached dwellings any integral garages should be located at the outer edges of the dwellings and not in the centre, to reduce their visual dominance.
-Detached garages should ideally be located behind the frontage of their dwelling; they should not be a dominant feature of the streetscene.
-Garages, integral or detached, should not form the end view of any vistas or be prominent in important views.
+Detached garages should ideally be located behind the frontage of their dwelling; they should not be a dominant feature of the street scene.
+Garages, integral or detached, should not form the end view of any vistas orbe prominent in important views. - 12.8 New parking areas proposed to the front of existing historic dwellings, or dwellings in historic areas, will be resisted where they would result in the loss of characteristic or historic front boundary walls and gardens.

-12. Front gardens and boundary treatments
+13. Front gardens and boundary treatments